 Legend says that a group of Chinese people were visiting Thailand when they became very ill.
 The sick group decided to go on a vegetarian diet for nine days to cleanse themselves while praying to the Nine Emperor gods.

-There was no soup number 5 like in the World’s first Chinatown, or Nyama Choma chunks of meat anywhere to be found.
-I wouldn’t call it a cleanse, but the food was wonderful.
-Some of the dumplings were munchastic and could easily be a reason you know you love Southeast Asia.
+I wouldn’t call it a vegetarian cleanse, but the food was quite wonderful.
 Never again will I be embarrassed to say I attended a vegetarian festival.